 Before you start: Prepare your flax eggs and add the lemon juice to the almond milk in a liquid measuring cup.
 Line a muffin tin with paper liners.

-Step 5: Using a tablespoon, evenly divide the muffin batter amongst muffin cups.
+- Using a tablespoon, evenly divide the muffin batter among the muffin cups.

-Step 6: Bake for 34-38 minutes.
+- Bake muffins for 34-38 minutes.
 The tops should have started to turn a golden brown.
 Cool completely on a wire rack.

-- Achieve sweet, bakery-style crunch with raw cane sugar on top.
+- Achieve sweet, bakery-style crunch with raw cane sugar on top of each muffin.
 Regular organic cane sugar will work too.

 - Cool muffins completely.
 They may stick to the liners if warm.